 Sustainability

-Funding: EITI implementation is funded by the BMWi, covering the costs of the Secretariat, EITI outreach and the cost of producing the EITI Report.
+Funding: EITI implementation is funded by the BMWi, covering the costs of the Secretariat, the workplan, EITI outreach and the cost of producing the EITI Report.
 Consultations with the government found that the financial commitment for implementation beyond the first Validation is secured.
 According to proposal for 2019 federal budget act, the EITI in Germany will be funded with EUR 800,000 in 2019 (2018: EUR 850,000) and government stakeholders have indicated that funding over the next three years is secured until at least 2020.

 Institutionalisation: The Federal Ministry for Economic Affairs and Energy (BMWi) leads EITI implementation, but currently only has one employee following EITI implementation.
-02.01.2019.
+That situation was due to temporary vacancy during validation - a second employee started at 02.01.2019.
 The national secretariat is currently staffed with four people and is located at the GIZ, which implements development project for the Ministry for Economic Cooperation and Development (BMZ).
-The contract for housing the D-EITI secretariat has not been extended beyond May 2019.
+The contract for housing the D-EITI secretariat has not been extended beyond May 2019 yet.
 It is unclear at the time of writing this initial assessment where the national secretariat will be housed.
+The government has taken concrete actions to prepare for a future housing of the secretariat in the present set up.

 Annexes